doctor doctor

 Nerves take time to regenerate fully, so recovery continues over weeks and months.
 Most patients regain strong, stable movement and return to their regular activities confidently.
 Your surgeon may schedule follow-up consultations to monitor your progress and response to the treatment.

-While a peripheral nerve surgery can cost between $20,000 and $50,000 in the USA, UK, or Australia, India offers the same world-class care at a far lower price.
+While the same surgery may cost $20,000 to $50,000 in the USA, UK, or Australia, India offers the same world-class care at a far lower price.
 This is what makes the treatment accessible to ordinary people who don’t want to compromise on quality.

-Listed below is a chart showing how much you can save when choosing India for this surgery:
+Listed below is a clear chart showing how much you can save when choosing India for this treatment:

 Treatment Name Cost in India Stay in India